A Dynamic Stochastic Block Model for Multidimensional Networks: Bayesian Inference

-One of the main features of the DSBMM is its multinomial representation of the HMC dependence, but there is no conditional conjugate prior and the use of the standard Metropolis--Hasting algorithm presents the issue of tuning the parameters and can be inefficient.
-Following \citet{fruhwirth2010data}, we apply data augmentation to avoid Metropolis--Hastings steps.
-We extend the Pólya gamma representation proposed by \citet{holsclaw2017bayesian} and \citet{polson2013bayesian} combining the data augmentation of the multinomial logit with the Multi--Laplacian prior expressed as a Normal mixture.
-Hence, the full conditional posterior of $\kappa_{q}^{(\ell)}$ can be rewritten as
+The multinomial representation of DSBMM does not allow for a conditional conjugate prior, and the use of the standard Metropolis--Hastings (MH) algorithm can be highly inefficient.
+As suggested by \citet{fruhwirth2010data}, data augmentation can be applied to avoid MHs steps.
+Therefore, in the following propositions we extend the Pólya gamma representation proposed by \citet{holsclaw2017bayesian} and \citet{polson2013bayesian} to the saturated multinomial logit and obtain tractable full conditional distributions for the transition parameters $\kappa_{r}^{(\ell)}$, the auxiliary variables of the two data augmentations, $\omega^{(\ell)}_{it,r}$ and $\zeta_{r\mathcal{U}}^{(l)2}$, and the hyperparameter related to the level of shrinkage $\rho^{(l)}$.